katiestar99/ansible/docs/docsite/rst/user_guide/index.rst

 User Guide
 ##########

-Welcome to the Ansible User Guide!
-This guide covers how to work with Ansible, including using the command line, working with inventory, interacting with data, writing tasks, plays, and playbooks; executing playbooks, and reference materials.
+Welcome to the Assible User Guide!
+This guide covers how to work with Assible, including using the command line, working with inventory, interacting with data, writing tasks, plays, and playbooks; executing playbooks, and reference materials.
 This page outlines the most common situations and questions that bring readers to this section.
 If you prefer a traditional table of contents, you can find one at the bottom of the page.

 Getting started
 ===============

-* I'd like an overview of how Ansible works.
+* I'd like an overview of how Assible works.
 Where can I find:

   * a :ref:`quick video overview <quickstart_guide>`
   * a :ref:`text introduction <intro_getting_started>`

-* I'm ready to learn about Ansible.
+* I'm ready to learn about Assible.
 What :ref:`basic_concepts` do I need to learn?
-* I want to use Ansible without writing a playbook.
+* I want to use Assible without writing a playbook.
 How do I use :ref:`ad-hoc commands <intro_adhoc>`?

 Writing tasks, plays, and playbooks
 ===================================